sveltia/sveltia-cms/README.md

   - Single quotes in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
   - You can set the maximum number of characters for an entry slug with the new `slug_length` collection option[^25].
 - Entry listing
+  - The collection list displays the number of items in each collection.
   - A folder collection filter with a boolean value works as expected[^93].
   - Hugo’s special `_index.md` files are ignored in folder collections unless the `path` option is configured to end with `_index` and the `extension` is `md`[^120].
 You can still manage these files as part of a file collection if necessary.
   - If there was an error while parsing an entry file, such as duplicate front matter keys, it won’t show up as a blank entry, and a clear error message will be displayed in the browser console[^121].